WahyuHidayattz/Simple-Startpage/README.md

 `Open startpage folder > config.js`

-you will find that template links, just edit it.
+you will find the template links, just edit it.

 ## Are there some Screenshots ?